beginning of content

 If your partner is very anxious or seems depressed about the pregnancy, encourage them to ask for help.

-It might feel different, but it won't harm your baby.
+Sex might feel different, but it will not harm your baby.

-As your partner moves into the second trimester the morning sickness may ease.
+As your partner moves into the second trimester, their morning sickness may get better.
 The pregnancy will also become more obvious.

-The second trimester is a good time to start thinking seriously about things like your:
+The second trimester is a good time to start thinking seriously about things like:

 It is important to communicate openly and honestly with your partner, even if some topics are difficult.
 This will help build the positive relationship you will need as parents.

-You can support your partner at this time by helping her to have a healthy pregnancy.
+You can support your partner at this time by helping them have a healthy pregnancy.
 This can include:

-The third trimester is often when pregnancy gets real for partners.
+The third trimester is often when pregnancy feels more intense for partners.
 Here are some things you can do to help:

-Late pregnancy can be very tiring and uncomfortable when you’re pregnant.
+Late pregnancy can be very tiring and uncomfortable.
+Your partner may:

 During the birth, your role as a birth support partner is to give emotional and physical support and encouragement.